syedpeer/vuejs-single-file-components-tutorial/README.md

 Secondly, the html could have repeated components all over the place, there's no real re-use of structure.
 This results in mental walls between the styling, structure and behaviour of your component.

-Finally the behaviour, by which we generally mean the JavaScript.
-Again we're stuck with code that is split across files as the original developers decided at the time.
+Finally, the behaviour, by which we generally mean the JavaScript.
+Again we're stuck with code split across files as the original developers decided at the time.
 One project it's all in one file, another it's split by pages, another it's split by domain.

-With single file components, there really is just one place for everything.
+With single file components, there is one place for everything.
 Easy to read and understand, easy to maintain and easy to develop.

 ## What else?

-Single file components not only support HTML and CSS, you can also use a templating language like [pug](https://pugjs.org) or a CSS pre-processor like [SASS](https://sass-lang.com/).
+Single file components are not limited to only support HTML and CSS.
+You can also use a templating language like [pug](https://pugjs.org) or a CSS pre-processor like [SASS](https://sass-lang.com/).
 Here's an example that uses both:

 ```vue
 <template lang="pug">